 Gaelic Jewelry is massively popular throughout the world.
 Celtic Jewelry designs incorporate both the distinct trends of designs seen in both Scottish and Irish tradition, but Gaelic Jewelry tends to lean more towards the Irish side in particular.
 From rings to earrings to pendants and beyond, there are all kinds of Gaelic jewelry.

 Gaelic jewelry is loved for a range of reasons, including a deep love of the symbolism involved, the distinct knotwork used, and because of its deep ties to the island of Ireland.
-Here, we are going to look at the wide range of handcrafted Gaelic jewelry available at Irish Jewelry Craft, some of the meanings behind the most commonly seen designs, and how we ensure the finest pieces, mixing traditional design with modern quality.
+Here, we are going to look at the wide range of handcrafted Gaelic jewelry available on our online shop, some of the meanings behind the most commonly seen designs, and how we ensure the finest pieces, mixing traditional design with modern quality.

 Our extensive collection of handcrafted Gaelic Celtic Jewelry